lennysgarage/PyJaC-IEEE/README.md

 ### Requirements

-The program may compile using older versions, but was built using the following
+The program may compile using older versions, but was built using the following:

 * Java 11 Hotspot: https://adoptopenjdk.net/